xlievo/Business.AspNet/README.md

 It only needs 2 steps, less than 100 lines of code.
 With the minimum configuration, you can get the whole framework without any other operations!

-To learn more about him, refer to the https://github.com/xlievo/Business.AspNet/tree/master/WebAPI use case

 Now, you can use HTTP and WebSocket to call the same interface, and have a document that can be debugged.
 Try clicking the Debug button on the document?

 ASP.NET just acts as the communication layer.
 If you know Business.Core well, you can replace it with any communication layer you need, Include calls from class libraries